Be a Coupon Queen Without Being Extreme

 - Download your favorite stores' apps: my two favorite are CVS and Target.
 Why?
-DIGITAL COUPONS.
-They are the life blood of my newfound couponing success.
-CVS specifically has many manufacturers' coupons inside their app that are the same or better than the paper.
+Digital coupons—they are the lifeblood of my newfound couponing success.
+CVS specifically has many manufacturers' coupons inside their app that are the same or better than the paper versions.
 They also offer store coupons and percent-off discounts that can be used with manufacturers' coupons and Extra Bucks.

-- Store Loyalty Programs - Join 'em!
-Continuing with CVS (it is similar with Walgreens and Rite-Aid) they have an amazing store loyalty program.
+- Store Loyalty Programs: Continuing with CVS (it is similar with Walgreens and Rite-Aid), they have an amazing store loyalty program.
 It is called Extra Bucks.
-Extra Bucks are a dollar-off reward for buying certain products in the store as well as filling prescriptions.
-Often times you can view the ad on the app to see which products are on sale and offer Extra Bucks and save the digital coupon to your card straight from the ad.
+Extra Bucks are dollar-off rewards for buying certain products in the store as well as filling prescriptions.
+Oftentimes, you can view the ad on the app to see which products are on sale and offer Extra Bucks and save the digital coupon to your card straight from the ad.
 It's genius.

-- Stack digital coupons, store rewards, and weekly ads for super savings without clipping a single paper coupon.
-The benefit of going all digital is that you can do most things (like saving manufacturers' coupons and store coupons) straight from the ad.
+- Stack digital coupons, store rewards, and weekly ads for super savings without clipping a single paper coupon: The benefit of going all-digital is that you can do most things (like saving manufacturers' coupons and store coupons) straight from the ad.
 CVS, like most stores, directly advertises that there will be an extra store reward for buying a particular product.
-If you catch a sale, with an added store reward (in this case, Extra Bucks), and there is a digital coupon... you're in for a great deal! *Bonus* you don't have to hand the cashier any paper unless you have Extra Bucks from the last time you were in the store!
+If you catch a sale with an added store reward (in this case, Extra Bucks), and there is a digital coupon, then you're in for a great deal!
+As a bonus, you don't have to hand the cashier any paper unless you have Extra Bucks from the last time you were in the store!